HexRaysSA/IDAPython/examples/index.md

 #### add_frame_member
 <details>
-  <summary>Programatically add a new frame member to an existing frame.</summary>
+  <summary>Programmatically add a new frame member to an existing frame.</summary>

 <blockquote>